tauh33dkhan/Hacking-Insecure-Firebase-Database/README.md

 }
 `

-Here developer sets the write rule at Logs endpoint, So if you go to https://in-firebase-683e6.firebaseio.com/Logs.json you will get `permission denied` error but you can write data to it
+Here developer sets the write rule at `Logs` endpoint, So if you go to https://in-firebase-683e6.firebaseio.com/Logs.json you will get `permission denied` error but you can write data to it.

 Example:
 ```
 curl -X POST https://in-firebase-683e6.firebaseio.com/Logs.json -d '{"test": "testing"}'
 ```

-If you run the above command you will get something like this in response `{"name":"-M3B_iyZE1RPDaPNuknX"}` which means write is successfull otherwise you will get the permission denied error.
+If you run the above command you will get something like this in response `{"name":"-M3B_iyZE1RPDaPNuknX"}` which means write is successfull.

 ##### I encourage you to setup your own database and test on it before palying with program production database a simple mistake can mess all the data out there.